What is an electron particle?

 = 9.1093837015 × 10−31 kg

-How to calculate charge of electron?
+How charge of electron is determined?

 Electrolysis of silver from an aqueous solution of silver salt is a suitable process for the determination of the charge of electrons.
 A constant current I (ampere) passes through the silver nitrate solution during the time t.

-The amount of electricity required to decompose one gram equivalent substances is called one faraday (F) = 96496 ≈ 96500 coulombs.
-The charge of 96500 coulombs can be considered as the charge carried by a mole of electrons.
+Therefore, the charge of 96500 coulombs can be considered as the charge carried by a mole of electrons.

 Therefore, the charge associated with an electron,